St. Petersburg, Florida: Events

 One of the first of many major events of the year that takes place is the Dr. Martin Luther King Jr. Parade, in January.
 The parade hosts a Battle of the Bands, and drum line extravaganzas that have been duplicated in other cities.

 In March the city hosts the annual Firestone Grand Prix of St. Petersburg.
 This is located in downtown St. Petersburg and is the first round of the IndyCar Series.
 It usually lasts three days with practice rounds, qualifications, and two main races.
+The 100 lap Grand Prix's circuit has included a section of the Albert Whitted Airport.

 Bluesfest, hosted in the Vinoy Park, hosts multiple live blues artists, offers views of the Tampa Bay waters from the park, and provides drinks and free food.

 One of the many art festivals, called the Mainsail Art Festival, is a free entry art exhibition at the Vinoy Park, which offers art sold by local artists.
 It also provides live music, awards, and food courts.

 The Saint Petersburg Art Festival takes place every February.

 The downtown triathlon event is hosted by St. Anthony's Hospital and involves a 1.5k swim through Tampa Bay, a 40k bike along the waterways, and a 10k run through the neighborhoods.

 The Green Thumb Festival, which originated in 1986 to promote tree beautification and planting in the city of St. Petersburg, is currently held in Walter Fuller Park.

 A major event that takes place in June is the St. Pete Pride weekend, when the LGBT community and supporters celebrate in the streets with festivals, the 27/82 concert, and an LGBT pride parade.
 The weekend also hosts a variety of block parties, food stands, DJ stands, art festivals, local hosted parties, and the LGBT welcoming center.